bugflux-com/website/source/guide/1.0/getting-started/overview.md

 - Bugflux is and it will always be completely free
 - Bugflux is flexible - it can be used with different servers, with different databases and both on Windows and Linux
 - Bugflux is open source - you can always add your own features or modify our code
-- Bugflux has fast installers - configurating lasts only few minutes after which you can use Bugflux locally

 ## How should I start